reahl/parseltongue/docs/index.rst

 Welcome to Parseltongue Documentation
 =====================================

-Parseltongue (ptongue) is a Python interface to GemStone/S 64.
+Parseltongue (reahl-parseltongue) is a Python interface to GemStone/S 64.
 It provides Python bindings to the GemStone C Interface (GCI) and allows interaction with a running GemStone/S 64 server.